ResponsiveNZ/tailwind-starter-theme/README.md

 ```
 you can open your site with hot-reload at http://yourdomain:3000

-### Optional CSS: htmlcontent.css
+### Optional CSS: base/rich-editor.css
-I found it useful to restore basic formatting options after normalize.css removes all formatting.
-This css file contains a couple of basic formatting options that will be applied to any DOM element with a class `.html-content`.
-The way I use it - and thus included in the theme - is by adding the class `.html-content` to any divs where user-generated content may appear (e.g. blog posts, comments).
-At some point I may switch this out for Tailwind's build in 'prose' utility.
+The '.prose' utility handles general styling of dynamic html elements.
+This css file contains styling specific to October's rich editor, that will be applied to any DOM element with a class `.rich-editor`.
+The way I use it - and thus included in the theme - is by adding the class `.rich-editor` to any divs where user-generated content may appear (e.g. blog posts, comments).
+This will take care of any of the rich editor specific options e.g. paragraph outlines, table highlighting.

 ### Production build